billforsternz/winged-spider/example/input/Details/Quirks and Rough Edges.md

 directly after the corresponding markdown file) rather than in the first lines of the markdown file itself.
 This is for further consideration/study.

-- I want to use the '/' character instead of the '&#x5c;' character as a path separator everywhere.
+- (update - fixed before V1.00) I want to use the '/' character instead of the '&#x5c;' character as a path separator everywhere.
 That will make getting a Unix/Linux/Mac OS port going much easier, but I haven't quite got around to it yet.

+- Winged Spider creates html files in Unix end of line text format ('&#x5c;'n) not Windows ('&#x5c;'r'&#x5c;'n) text format, even on Windows.
+Conversely it creates PGN asset files in Windows text format even on Unix.
+The reason is that Unix text format is really the native format for html, and PGN is a consumer format most commonly used on Windows systems.
+As of V1.00 there is an outstanding problem that the PGN asset files are created in an unsatisfactory mixed line endings format if the input PGN file is in Unix format.
+Sorry, to be fixed.